zwallace425/autocuration/README.md

 (1) python >=3.x is required

 (2) MUSCLE v3.8.31 is required.
-MUSCLE exits in this repo as an executable file and will get called when the pipeline runs.
+MUSCLE exists in this repo as an executable file and will get called when the pipeline runs.
 However, this executable has been downloaded for Mac OSX 64-bit.
 To download MUSCLE v3.8.31 for the appropriate OS, see the downloads at https://drive5.com/muscle/downloads_v3.htm and follow instructions at https://drive5.com/muscle/manual/install.html.
 Be sure to place the MUSCLE executable in the directory of this repo.

-(3) To install the rest of the necessary dependencies, run the following in the command line:
+(3) All of the necessary dependencies are found in `env_setup.sh`.
+To install these necessary dependencies, run the following in the command line:

 	source env_setup.sh

 ## Running the Pipeline and Generating Outputs

-After navigating the cloned repository, the preferred way to run the pipeline is via the root directory with:
+After navigating to the cloned repository, the preferred way to run the pipeline is via the root directory with:

 	python Autocuration.py --query [Influenza FASTA sequence(s)]